Case Studies

 Within a month of the surgery, Paul began experiencing tremors in his hands, depression, and sleeping difficulty.
 There was confusion as to whether the shunt placement was not successful or whether these were side effects from the surgery.
 There was also confusion as to whether the anti-depressants Paul was taking were causing the tremors.
 Further, Paul recalled tremors prior to the surgery but other family members did not.
 Paul saw a neurologist who diagnosed Parkinson’s disease (PD).
 A different neurologist seen a few months later didn’t think Paul had PD.

-In the summer of 2015, Paul began experiencing choking problems, communication issues (thought processing, word-finding, etc), mild cognitive impairment, and increased anxiety.
+In the summer of 2015, Paul began experiencing choking problems, communication issues (thought processing, word-finding, etc), and mild cognitive impairment.
 Seeing new physicians and having tests done caused Paul great anxiety.
 There was a question as to whether the choking problems were caused by acid reflux or PD.
-Sleep continued to be a major issue.
-In 2016, he could not draw a clock well which was very surprising given his superior visuospatial skills.
+In 2016, he could not draw a clock, which was very surprising given his superior visuospatial skills.

 Paul died in June 2020.
 In keeping with Paul’s life of science, his family donated his brain for research.
 It would found that Paul had Parkinson’s disease and moderate hydrocephalus.